Derpduck/Gang-Garrison-2/README.md

 	- Fatal errors and multi-choice messages will still use the old window
 	- Removed warning messages in the options menu for UPNP and server-sent plugins
 - Next map name is now shown on the map change screen
+- Map download progress is displayed in KB on the download screen
 - Prevented custom notices messages from containing multiple lines of text
+- "Wrong number of players while deserializing state" error will now show the received and expected values

 ### Quality of Life
 - Added option to disable automatically moving to spectator when AFK